Tony177/NetworkSecurity-Project/README.md

 ## Scanning

-We're interested in the Web Server and in Tom PC, so we can scan more aggressively to find about any open port
+We're interested in the Web Server and in Tom PC, so we can scan more aggressively them to find information about any open ports.

 If we use simply a TPC SYN scan from nmap, we find vague information: